kowalcj0/tech-test-selenium-jbehave/README.md

 The tutorial aims to provide a fully-functional project that you can use to model you own project:

 1. src/main/java/com/yelllabs/techtest/Stories.java is the entry-point that JBehave uses to run the stories.
-2. src/main/stories contains the stories run by JBehave via EtsyDotComStories.java.
+2. src/main/stories contains the stories run by JBehave via Stories.java.
 3. src/main/java/com/yelllabs/techtest/steps/Steps.java contains the steps mapped to the textual steps.
 4. src/main/java/com/yelllabs/techtest/pages contains the Java page-objects used by steps to abstract in a more manageable and maintainable way the interaction with the web pages via Selenium WebDriver.
 5. src/main/resources/techtest-steps.xml contains the Spring configuration for composition the steps